japila-books/kafka-internals/docs/clients/producer/Producer.md

 void beginTransaction()
 ```

-Used when:

-* FIXME

 ### <span id="commitTransaction"> commitTransaction

 ```java
 void commitTransaction()
 ```

-Used when:

-* FIXME

 ### <span id="initTransactions"> initTransactions

 ```java
 void initTransactions()
 ```

-Used when:

-* FIXME

 ### <span id="sendOffsetsToTransaction"> sendOffsetsToTransaction